Samuel-Buteau/Electrolyte_Analysis_FTIR/README.md

 # Understanding the database
 An in-depth guide to the dataset and how to access it in python is written at the begining of the file FTIR_to_electrolyte_composition/models.py

+# Understanding the model that maps FTIR spectra to the mass ratios of various components
+This README contains valuable information about how to call the program to accomplish various operations (train, run on a directory, do cross-validation, etc..)
+For more in-depth documentation of how the model is implemented, see FTIR_to_electrolyte_composition/management/commands/LinearA_run.py